alanh90/BICA-EmergentThoughts/README.md

 ### **Key Enhancements**

 - **Reward-Balanced Diversity:**
-  - The scoring formula ensures that the diversity factor \( D_f \) does not overly penalize scenarios with high reward potential.
+  - The scoring formula ensures that the diversity factor ($D_f$) does not overly penalize scenarios with high reward potential.
-  - By dynamically weighting \( D_f \), the system avoids biasing against innovative or unconventional scenarios that are similar in structure but distinct in outcome.
+  - By dynamically weighting $D_f$, the system avoids biasing against innovative or unconventional scenarios that are similar in structure but distinct in outcome.

 - **Context-Specific Risk Tolerance:**
-  - The inclusion of \( \gamma \) enables dynamic adjustment of the system’s tolerance for risk.
+  - The inclusion of $\gamma$ enables dynamic adjustment of the system’s tolerance for risk.
 This allows the framework to prioritize safer options in critical applications or take calculated risks in exploratory or creative tasks.

 - **Filtering Redundancy:**
-  - Scenarios that closely resemble previously selected options (as determined by similarity metrics) are assigned higher \( D_f \) values, reducing their likelihood of selection.
+  - Scenarios that closely resemble previously selected options (as determined by similarity metrics) are assigned higher $D_f$ values, reducing their likelihood of selection.
 This helps the system present a diverse and actionable range of scenarios for downstream processing.

 ---